oslabs-beta/DiscoDB/README.md

 npm install discodb
 ```
 ### Import the Library into the Service Worker
-Assuming a bundler such as wepack, Rollup, etc is used:
+Assuming a bundler such as Webpack, Rollup, etc is used:
 ```js
 import { discoConnect, discoSyncToServer, discoSyncOffline, discoSyncOnline, onlineUrlArr, offlineUrlArr, dbGlobals, idbPromise } from 'discodb';
 ```